 5) Tailor your press releases/launches

-Of course, adapting your press releases and launches to the environment is always important, but right now tailored pitches might be fundamental to the survival of your business.
+Of course, adapting your press releases and launches to your business environment is always important, but right now tailored pitches might be fundamental to the survival of your business.
 It might be in bad taste to look like you’re simply going on with business as usual with little consideration to the plight of your customers.

 Before publishing a press release or launching a new product, think about how the products or services you’re promoting can help your customers during this hard time.
 You don’t want it to seem like you’re just after your customers’ money.
 Make it clear that you care about them and you’re launching new products and services with them in mind.